 Lentils: Determination of size (sizing)

-On written request, for processed lentils only, if size is determined to be large or small, then size becomes part of the grade name.
+On written request, if size is determined to be large or small, then size becomes part of the grade name.
 If a sample does not meet the definition for large or small, it is graded without reference to size.

 Important: Wear gloves and a mask to handle any samples that you suspect may contain hazardous substances.